tarquin-the-brave/not-a-v-word-cookbook/src/fantastic-ingredients.md

 ## Silken Tofu

+"Tofu is horrible".
+I'm with you on that for plain old regular tofu you get.
+Regular tofu is like boiled chicken.
+It needs the flavour adding to it.

+TODO

 ## Smoked Garlic

 I don't know how I've gone through life, not discovering this was a thing until